What is Ave Maria malware?

 Distribution of Ave Maria malware

-Like many other RATs, Ave Maria is distributed in email spam campaigns that deliver a malicious attachment.
+Like many other RATs and ransomware, Ave Maria is distributed in email spam campaigns that deliver a malicious attachment.
 However, attackers often use phishing techniques to tailor the emails to suit each targeted segment of potential victims more closely than in typical email spam.

 The danger of the Ave Maria RAT distribution method, along with tailored campaigns, lies in the lack of macros use or the need for user interaction after a malicious document is downloaded by the victim.
 The infection often begins due to the use of a Microsoft Equation Editor exploit utilized by an embedded object contained in the downloaded document.